adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 ## :checkered_flag: Starting ##

-After clone or download this project :
+After creating your repo from this template and cloned it locally :

 ```bash
 # Prepare variables, cf bellow for list